Zheng Cao: Lung cancer

 In April 2009 Cao, a non-smoker, was diagnosed with stage IV lung cancer which resulted in brain, liver and bone metastases.
 She was initially treated successfully with radiation therapy for bone tumors and Gamma Knife radiation therapy for several brain lesions as reported on ABC News's "Good Morning America".

 Shortly after her diagnosis of lung cancer in 2009, she met Dr. David Larson, a radiation oncologist at the University of California, San Francisco and at Washington Hospital in Fremont, California, where he treated her with Gamma Knife radiation therapy for several brain tumors.
 Their doctor-patient relationship turned to friendship and later to a romantic relationship, and they were married in December 2010 in San Francisco.
-Throughout her four-year battle with lung cancer, Cao was treated three more times for brain lesions, twice with Gamma Knife radiation therapy and once with whole brain radiation therapy.
+Throughout her four-year illness, Cao was treated three more times for brain lesions, twice with Gamma Knife radiation therapy and once with whole brain radiation therapy.

 The chemotherapy Cao received shrank Cao's lung and liver tumors by over fifty percent in the first three months.
 This allowed her to continue to perform on the opera stage, singing with Pittsburgh Opera and Vancouver Opera.
 After 16 months the drug stopped working, and Cao began a series of both common chemotherapy and clinical trials.

 The results of these treatments were mixed, and Cao's last public performance was in 2011 with the Philharmonia Baroque Orchestra.
 She sang Nathaniel Stookey's Into the Bright Lights, a cycle with autobiographical texts by her close friend and mentor, mezzo-soprano Frederica von Stade.